argoproj/argo-workflows/sdks/python/client/docs/IoArgoprojWorkflowV1alpha1ArtifactGCStatus.md

-# IoArgoprojWorkflowV1alpha1ArtifactGCSStatus
+# IoArgoprojWorkflowV1alpha1ArtifactGCStatus

-ArtifactGCSStatus describes the result of the deletion
+ArtifactGCStatus describes the result of the deletion

 ## Properties
 Name | Type | Description | Notes